-Welcome and thank you for visiting my website where you can find out more information about Cognitive Analytic Therapy (CAT) and whether it may be a suitable therapy for you.
+Welcome and thank you for visiting my website where you can find out more information about Cognitive Analytic Therapy (CAT) and EMDR whether either may be a suitable therapy for you.
 Life is full of challenges and how we deal with them can make a big difference to our overall well-being.
 So my aim is to work alongside you as you tackle these challenges and work towards greater self-insight and personal change.
 Providing a safe and supportive therapeutic space will allow you time to compassionately look at the aspects of your life that you want to let go of or change.

 I appreciate that seeking therapy can be difficult and you may be concerned about whether or not you would feel comfortable talking to someone, so I offer a free, no obligation meeting to explore how we might work together.
 If you would like to book this initial session please contact me.